 The race is on.
-According to a just released research report from Cisco and ZK Research, 86% of small and medium businesses have already or are considering switching to cloud-based unified communications as a service (UCaaS).
+Most 86% of small and medium businesses have already or are considering switching to cloud-based unified communications as a service (UCaaS).
 And according to Gartner there are over 100 UCaaS providers competing for their business in North America alone.
 Make no mistake, it is a gold rush out there for businesses that can deliver on this need.
 One group that is hustling to bring a solution to their existing and future customers are Managed Solution Providers (MSPs), which is growing to also include Value Added Resellers (VARs), Interconnects, and IT Integrators.
 These businesses have been providing networking, technology solutions, telecommunications infrastructure, premise based equipment and service support to clients for years and are at risk of being sideswiped by the transition of the communications layer to the cloud.

-As we covered recently, a compelling option for MSPs looking to avoid this fate is private labeling a UCaaS platform and delivering a branded, turnkey communications solution to their customers.
+A compelling option for MSPs looking to avoid this fate is private labeling a UCaaS platform and delivering a branded, turnkey communications solution to their customers.
 But what should an MSP take into consideration when looking at potential solutions to private label?
-According to Mike Cromwell, the Chief Sales and Marketing Officer at ANPI there are four key areas businesses should look hard at prior to pulling the trigger with a private label UCaaS partner.
+According to Mike Cromwell, there are four key areas businesses should look hard at prior to pulling the trigger with a private label UCaaS partner.

 “The product itself has to be competitive with the market, and deliver a great customer experience,” says Cromwell.
 “MSPs are going to use this solution to upsell their existing clients and the cost of bringing an inferior product to market can be devastating.”